nutriwisepnh/website_v1/exampleSite/content/english/blog/aboutme.md

 With my academic education in nutritional sciences (BSc and MSc, Nutritional Physiology and Health status, Wageningen University, The Netherlands), I take a simple and sustainable approach to nutrition.
 A healthy diet shouldn't be about restriction and deprivation, but prioritizes variety, balance and moderation.

 After my education I moved to New Zealand where I worked in an agricultural research institute, where I worked with a team research the relationship between nutrition and the microbiome.
 As a hands-on person, I loved being involved in the a variety of research projects, working in the lab and organizing trials.
-In 2020 I moved to Cambodia, for a new chapter in life.
-This time, I wanted to be able to support people more directly with nutrition, and is why I created Nutriwise.
+In 2020 I moved to Phnom Penh, Cambodia, for a new chapter in life.

+This time, I want to support people more directly with nutrition, and thus I created Nutriwise.

 If you are looking for a healthier lifestyle, or have specific (fitness) goals; let's get in touch!